georgebullock/hacker-news-search/README.md

 ### OVERVIEW

 Hacker News Search is a project I did to learn React Hooks.
-The project was inspired by a tutorial authored by @rwieruch and Educative.io
+The project was inspired by an article authored by @rwieruch.

 ### THE PROJECT STACK